-The Program ESTIA 21 is funded by the European Commission (DGHOME).
+The ESTIA 21 Program is funded by the European Commission (DGHOME).
 It is an accommodation program for applicants of asylum and their families.

-The partners of the program are bodies that provide accommodation or other services to beneficiaries of the program.
+The implementation partners of the program are bodies that provide accommodation or other services to beneficiaries of the program.
 Partners of the program collaborate with the Ministry of Migration and Asylum for the implementation of the program.

 The purpose of the program is to provide good living conditions to applicants of international protection by offering housing and supportive services (e.g., meals, psychological counseling services, etc.).